 The doctors of Delray Eye Associates, P.A. treat a wide range of disorders affecting the retina.
-We are proud to have Dr. Adiel Smith and Dr. Ronald Glatzer providing treatment for our patients with retinal conditions.
+We are proud to have Marco Gonzalez, M.D. and Ronald Glatzer, M.D. providing treatment for our patients with retinal conditions.

 What Is the Retina?